norton120/pirate_baby/content/posts/replatforming.md

 The exact boundries of what would constitute a replatform are a bit fuzzy, and the distinction between a replatform, refactoring, and the natural evolution of features within a code base can be hard to define.
 In theory, a replatform is the decision to tear down or replace existing software with something entirely new.
 This new element could be a change in software framework, a total shift in architecture, or translation into an entirely different programming language (or all three at once!).
 In the physical world, replatforming would be analogous to bulldozing a derelict building and constructing a new one where the original building had stood.
 Just like in the real world, developers often play semantics to navigate politically; where the home builder in our real-world example might leave a few feet of the original foundation intact in order to file remodel permits and avoid new construction fees, a software engineering team may leave trivial processes running on the legacy system to avoid a potentially negative _replatform_ label.
 For purposes here we will use _replatform_ to mean any project where the bulk of an appliation's business logic is migrated to a new framework, architecture, and/or programming language.
 Contrasting _replatforms_ are _refactors_, where the existing application is re-written (in part or in full) in the same language, framework, and architecture, without changing the externally perceivable functionality of the application.
 It is worth noting that a refactored application may be modified as a side effect of a refactor - pages may load faster, function more reliably, or cost less to operate - but these improvements are fallout from a refactor's primary concern of making the _codebase_ better.

 ### Replatforming is Expensive
 All software has a cost.
-What makes replatforming so expensive from a business perspective is that
+What

 ### Why Do We Replatform?
 justifications for a replatform